c0pperdragon/Amiga-Digital-Video/README.md

 (8362 variants).The current version of the board (V2) also supports a DIP-48 8373 SuperDenise
 (sorry, Amiga 600 users), but only as long as one of the OCS screen modes is used (320x256, 320x512 interlaced, 640x256, 640x512 interlaced).

+For very early models of the A500 and A2000 as well as all the A1000 models, some additional soldering to the main board is needed to bring the necessary signals to the Denise socket.
+Refer to https://github.com/c0pperdragon/Amiga-Digital-Video/issues/28 for more details on how this can be done.

 Please note that the HDMI signal will not carry any audio.
 You still need to get the audio signal from the RCA jacks as usual.
 If you absolutely have to merge the audio signal into HDMI there are